This article will discuss why stretches for migraines might help, what research has been done, and what stretches you might want to try.

 A study conducted in 2020 found that participants who did yoga in addition to their medical migraine therapy experienced a greater reduction in migraine frequency than those who used medical treatments alone.

-Yoga may not be the only appropriate type of stretches for migraines, but that doesn’t mean every type of stretch is the right kind for migraine management.
+Yoga may not be the only appropriate type of stretches for migraine, but that doesn’t mean every type of stretch is the right kind for migraine management.

 The American Migraine Foundation recommends mellow, easy stretches.
 If you take on an intense routine full of complicated poses that are beyond your capacity, you could risk making your migraine symptoms worse (and that’s after you fall over).